Richard Pitino says Gophers program can progress even without Daniel Oturu

 "We're growing this program.
 This program has never had a coach that has consistently been to the NCAA tournament every single year.
 That's where we want to be.
 That takes time.
 That takes a little bit of luck, which we haven't had.
 This season was cut short.
 We don't know where this was going to go."

-Pitino felt strongly that if the coronavirus pandemic didn’t end the season prematurely that his team would’ve made a run in the Big Ten tournament in Indianapolis earlier this month.
-The Gophers clobbered Northwestern but weren’t allowed to play Iowa in the second round.
+Pitino felt strongly that if the coronavirus pandemic hadn't ended the season prematurely, that his team would've made a run in the Big Ten tournament in Indianapolis earlier this month.
+The Gophers clobbered Northwestern but weren't allowed to play Iowa in the second round.
 Now Oturu is gone.

 What will life be like without him?
-It hasn’t completely settled in yet for Pitino, who fully supported Oturu’s decision like he did when leading scorer Amir Coffey left early for the NBA last year.
+It hasn't completely settled in yet for Pitino, who fully supported Oturu's decision, as he did when leading scorer Amir Coffey left early for the NBA last year.

-The Gophers’ draft drought will likely end with Oturu becoming the first U player selected in the NBA draft since Kris Humphries in 2004.
-That’s a positive step for the program, Pitino said.
+The Gophers' draft drought likely will end with Oturu becoming the first U player selected in the NBA draft since Kris Humphries in 2004.
+That's a positive step for the program, Pitino said.

 Pitino likes the pieces coming back, especially All-Big Ten guard Marcus Carr.
-But not having his All-American center return makes the Gophers’ potential next season hard for Pitino to predict right now.
+But not having his All-America center return makes the Gophers' potential next season hard for Pitino to predict right now.

 "It's a bit of a double-edged sword," Pitino said.
 "If Daniel came back, we probably get picked top four in the league.
 So, if you're taking a step back and evaluating the program, it's in really, really good shape.
 What we need to do is get [big man] Eric Curry healthy whenever we're allowed to get back to work.
 Develop [big men] Jarvis Omersa and Sam Freeman.
 Go recruit a big guy who can step in right away and see big minutes and opportunity right there.
 And continue to evaluate the way that we play."